The Danish Pharmacovigilance Council

 The council decides by simple majority.
 In the event of a tie, the Chairman's vote is decisive.

-The council can only make decisions on topics that have been put on the agenda for decision-making, unless the entire council agrees to do otherwise.
+The council may only make decisions on topics that have been put on the agenda for decision-making, unless the entire council agrees to do otherwise.

-If a member disagrees with a decision, the member can demand that his or her position be recorded in the minutes.
+If a member disagrees with a decision, the member may demand that their position be recorded in the minutes.

-In special circumstances and if the Chairman agrees, the secretariat can present a case to the council in writing outside a council meeting.
-A member may nonetheless demand that the case be processed at a meeting before any decision is made.
+In special circumstances and if the Chairman agrees, the secretariat may present a case to the council in writing outside a council meeting.
+A member may, however, demand that the case be processed at a meeting before any decision is made.

 Minutes